 When I was in college, a white friend and I were talking about our families, telling stories and sharing insights into the things that made us who we were.
 I think it was part of a leadership retreat or something.
-I talked about my great-uncles who joined the US Army to fight Hitler and in the Korean War, remembering them as funny, despite their war experiences.
+I talked about my great-uncles who joined the US Army to fight Hitler in WW2 and others who fought in the Korean War, remembering them as funny, despite their war experiences.
 My friend talked about a funny uncle of his own and finished by saying, “I just wish he wasn’t so racist.”

 “Yeah, he really hates black and Mexican people.
 It’s really unfortunate because he’s such a great guy.”

 For this friend, the overt racism of a beloved uncle was “unfortunate.”
 He could still love the old guy.
 He could still sit down to Thanksgiving dinner and enjoy the warm glow of love and generosity his uncle bestowed upon the family.
-Oh sure, it bothered most of the family that he was a raging racist who often spewed racist vitriol about black and Mexican people, but they could choose to overlook his faults.
+Oh sure, it bothered most of the family that he was a raging racist who often spewed racist vitriol about Black and Mexican people, but they could choose to overlook his faults.
 After all, no one is perfect, right?
 I didn’t ask what the uncle felt about Asians, but the fact that this white guy was even admitting all this to me was a kind of fucked up mid-level privilege.
 I was being let into the horrifying fact that pretty much every white family has horribly racist people peppering their family tree.

 I used to ask my students at APU every year if they had racist relatives.
 Naturally, the overtly racist students did not often raise their hands (funny how racist people know it’s not something to admit to).
 But a majority of the white kids, and even some of the POC students admitted to at least one close relative, if not an entire branch of the family tree.

 I fully recognize the reality that if racism doesn’t affect you, personally, it can be hard to confront the racism inside your own family and social circles.